QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Introduction

 \section{Introduction}

 The rapid advancement of agentic capabilities in large language models (LLMs) presents a compelling opportunity to transform computational chemistry for materials science research \cite{wei_ai_2025}.
 As a discipline fundamentally driven by complex computer-mediated workflows, computational chemistry tasks are naturally suited for integration with LLM-based automation, which can streamline tasks such as simulation setup, data interpretation, and error handling.
 This approach reduces both cognitive load and the technical burden associated with specialized software stacks and continuous human oversight.
-More importantly, it can serve as a low-risk, high-fidelity testing ground for systems that manage self-driving labs \cite{tom_self-driving_2024, inizan_system_2025}.
+More importantly, it can serve as a low-risk testing ground for systems that manage self-driving labs \cite{tom_self-driving_2024, inizan_system_2025}.

 Recent research demonstrates the effective integration of LLMs across multiple stages of computational chemistry pipelines.
-For example, Wang et al. developed DREAMS, a hierarchical multi-agent framework for density functional theory (DFT) materials simulations that combines a central LLM planner with domain-specific agents for atomistic structure generation, systematic convergence testing, HPC scheduling, and error handling \cite{wang_dreams_2025}.
-Similarly, Zou et al. introduced El Agente Q that dynamically generates, executes, and debugs quantum chemistry workflows from natural language prompts, integrating tools like RDKit, xTB, and ORCA for tasks such as geometry optimization and property prediction \cite{zou_agente_2025}.
-Additionally, Vriza et al. presented a framework for end-to-end atomistic simulations, using LLMs and specialized agents to automate processes from structure generation via Atomsk and interatomic potential discovery, to MD execution with LAMMPS and analysis using OVITO and Phonopy \cite{vriza_multi-agentic_2026}.
-Several other frameworks have explored similar methods, highlighting the rapidly expanding ecosystem of intelligent, tool-augmented simulation platforms \cite{pham_chemgraph_2025, ghafarollahi_automating_2025, mendible-barreto_dynamate_2025, nduma_crystalyse_2025}.
+An early proof of concept, ProtAgents, demonstrated a foundational framework for autonomous simulation platforms.
+It coordinated multiple AI agents with distinct domain-specific roles, including a planner, a function executing assistant, and a critic.
+Together, these agents tackled de novo protein design tasks such as structure generation via Chroma, secondary structure analysis, physics based vibrational frequency calculations, and mechanical property prediction using a fine-tuned transformer model.\cite{ghafarollahi_protagents:_2024} Building upon this, Wang et al. developed DREAMS, a hierarchical multi-agent framework for density functional theory (DFT) materials simulations that combines a central LLM planner with domain-specific agents for atomistic structure generation, systematic convergence testing, HPC scheduling, and error handling \cite{wang_dreams_2025}.
+Similarly, Vriza et al. presented a framework for end-to-end atomistic simulations, using LLMs and specialized agents to automate processes from structure generation via Atomsk and interatomic potential discovery, to MD execution with LAMMPS and analysis using OVITO and Phonopy \cite{vriza_multi-agentic_2026}.
+Several other frameworks have also explored similar approaches, highlighting the rapidly expanding ecosystem of intelligent, tool-augmented agentic simulation workflows \cite{pham_chemgraph_2025, ghafarollahi_automating_2025, mendible-barreto_dynamate_2025, nduma_crystalyse_2025}.